 Spark plugs and wires don't often need changing but they can be a remedy for electrical issues or misfires, I recommend the Magnecore wires.

 Gen2 Spark Plugs: Motorcraft AGSF 24 C or AGSF 34 C or NGK TR6 - $5 each

 Gen2 Spark Plug Wires: Motorcraft 990135 -$75 / Magnecore 990137 -$120

 Gen2 Ignition Coil: Motorcraft DG530 Ignition Coil (E9TF12029AA) - $40

 Sometimes the PCV valve can fail but they are an easy replace.

 PCV Valve: Motorcraft EV-147 - $10

 Check you rule book but SCCA requires that belts are replaced every 2 years for SFI-rated and FIA harnesses have an expiration date usually 5-years from manufacture.
 Belts cost anywhere from $300-$1000.
-I use Scroth Profi II 6 point with HANS that use 2 inch to 3 inch shoulder belts that work well with my HANS device they are FIA belts and cost ~$400 plus shipping if you can't find them local.
+I use Scroth Flexi 2 x 2 six-point hat use 2 inch shoulder belts that work well with my HANS device they are FIA belts and cost ~$450 plus shipping if you can't find them local.